Ohio State says interim coach Luke Fickell will remain on Urban Meyer's staff and lead the Buckeyes in a their bowl game.

 An area that stretches from Toledo to Cleveland's western suburbs and several counties to the south will be under a flood watch from late Monday night to late Tuesday.
 The National Weather Service says flooding is possible along rivers and creeks and in low-lying areas.

 A few rivers in the region were already approaching flood stage Monday morning.

 After a setback last week, opponents of Ohio's new elections law submitted additional signatures in hopes of putting the measure before voters in a 2012 repeal effort.

 Democrats and their allies loaded a U-Haul truck full of more than 166,000 signatures to deliver to Ohio Secretary of State Jon Husted's just more than a week after he said they were more than 9,500 short of the roughly 231,000 they needed.

-Among other changes, the law shortens the swing state's early voting period.
+Among other changes, the election overhaul shortens the swing state's early voting period.